zahid-web-coder/AI-Merch-Maker/README.md

-# AI Merch Maker Lite 🎨👕
+🧠 AI Merch Maker 🛍️

-An end-to-end AI-powered product automation pipeline that generates a T-shirt idea, mockup image, and simulates publishing — all with minimal manual input.

----
+Generate & publish AI-designed T-shirts to Shopify – completely automated.

+🔥 Features
+✨ Gemini API: Generates creative T-shirt titles & descriptions.

+🎨 Hugging Face FLUX.1: Turns Gemini prompt into unique product artwork.

+🧵 Mockup Generator: Overlays AI image on a T-shirt template.

+📤 Shopify Integration: Automatically uploads products via Shopify API.

+📦 Fully automated pipeline: From text prompt to live product.

 ## 📦 Project Overview

 **AI Merch Maker Lite** is a 4-step project that combines AI + frontend + backend + scripting to simulate a real-world merch product pipeline.
 This project:
-- Auto-generates a T-shirt **title, description, and tags** using **OpenAI GPT**
+- Auto-generates a T-shirt **title, description, and tags** using **Gemini API**
-- Generates a product **image** using **DALL·E** or fallback
+- Generates a product **image** using **Hugging Face API** or fallback
 - Creates a **mockup image** by overlaying the design on a T-shirt using **JavaScript canvas**
 - Simulates a **publishing API** using **PHP**
 - Automates the whole workflow using a **Python Orchestrator**
+- **Shopify integration** Pushes the product to Shopify Website
 - Includes an optional **bonus AI/NLP tag extractor** using `nltk`

 ---